Before making an application

 You have asked to visit the project, why?

 We are always interested to see how our funded groups are getting on.
-We may want to visit your project as part of our monitoring procedures in which case we will be checking to ensure that the project is running as we expected and as outlined in the grant application.
+We may want to visit your project as part of our reporting procedures in which case we will be checking to ensure that the project is running as we expected and as outlined in the grant application.

-In addition, we often like to take donors to visit funded projects so that they can see first hand how their donation is making a difference in the local community.
+In addition, we often like to take donors to visit funded projects so that they can see first-hand how their donation is making a difference in the local community.
 It is also a useful way for us to engage with potential donors and allows us to showcase the fantastic work that small grassroots organisations do in supporting local people and communities.

-End of Grant Monitoring
+End of Grant Reporting

-Why do you want monitoring information?
+Why do you want reporting information?

 • to ensure that all the funds have been spent